 Have questions about our services, or want to start working together?
 We can't wait to hear from you and learn about your goals.

 The Residency Program Solutions Criteria for Excellence is an industry-leading publication outlining best practices and policies in residency education.
-In edition 12.5, the Criteria is a set of aspirational guidelines used in RPS consultations.
+In the June 2023 edition, the Criteria is a set of aspirational guidelines used in RPS consultations.
 It represents the collective wisdom of consultants, each with decades of experience.
 Ideas and practices, peer-level experiences as residency educators, and ongoing assessments of the GME learning environment form the basis for the Criteria for Excellence.